Accountability Counsel Five-Year Strategy

 Resourcing Our Scaling Plan

 Our scaling plan envisions a global organization of around 50 people, operating from a number of locations around the world.
-We estimate that our annual budget at the end of this five-year plan would be about $4.5 million per year, which is about $1 million short of the fully scaled vision for Accountability Counsel.
+We estimate that our annual budget within a three-year period would be about $4.8 million per year, on our way to a $6 million annual budget representing a fully scaled organizational structure for Accountability Counsel.
 We estimate leveraging an additional approximately $1 million per year of in kind and pro bono resources at full scale.
 We aim to sustain our impact through a combination of philanthropic funding, in kind support, and earned revenue.